 • Baking soda: A gentle abrasive can help lift dirt and stains from shower tiles.

-• Water: You’ll need water for diluting the cleaning solution and rinsing the tiles.
+• Water: You’ll need water to dilute the cleaning solution and rinse the tiles.

 • Clean cloth or sponge: These will be used for wiping and rinsing the tiles.